irishgordo/harvester-wiki/Replace-KubeVirt-virt-controller-image.md

 To do a quick verification if the patch work:
 1. Create a VM and hotplug a volume to it.
-1. choose one hp-volume- pod, for example, `hp-volume-5kwps`
+1. Choose one hp-volume- pod.
+For example, choose `hp-volume-5kwps`.
     ![截圖 2023-03-21 上午9 22 49](https://user-images.githubusercontent.com/1615081/226499717-0f2bcc63-7155-4aea-953e-74368e9be092.png)

 1. Get the `volumeDevices` on the above pod.